 Barry’s wife Sharon is a Sweet Adeline, singing with the 4 time SAI Chorus Champion North Metro Chorus.
 They have three daughters, all of whom sing with North Metro and whose husbands are all barbershoppers (two with Hamilton and one with Barrie), Their three grandsons are all barbershoppers, singing with Hamilton and Barrie chapters, and the Ontario Youth A cappella (O YA) Chorus which Barry and Sharon founded 7 years ago for young men between the ages of 12 and 25.

 Barry’s involvement with mixed quartet and chorus singing began with his involvement with BinG!
 (Barbershop in Germany, a mixed organization and affiliate of the BHS) in 2006.
 He has judged 4 of their national contests which pits male, female, and mixed quartets in the same contest against each other.
 He and Sharon have also coached for 6 years at the BinG!
 Harmony College, as well as coaching many quartets and choruses (male, female, and mixed) in Germany.
-Barry was instrumental in assisting BinG! to make the step to host the First World Mixed Quartet Contest at their Narional Contest in 2012, and worked with Renate Klocke from BinG! in the development of the rules related to that contest.
-He has been on the judging panel for the first three World Mixed Quartet Contests in 2012, 2014, and 2016 (their contests are held every other year), and will be on the judging panel in Munich Germany in April 2018 for the Fourth World Mixed Quartet Contest, and the First World Mixed Chorus Contest.
+Barry was instrumental in assisting BinG! to make the step to host the First World Mixed Quartet Contest at their national contest in 2012, and worked with Renate Klocke from BinG! in the development of the rules related to that contest.
+He has been on the judging panel for the first three World Mixed Quartet Contests in 2012, 2014, 2016 (their contests are held every other year).
+He was on the judging panel in Munich Germany in April 2018 for the Fourth World Mixed Quartet Contest, and the First World Mixed Chorus Contest.
 Barry and Sharon are committed to the growth of the Mixed Barbershop Harmony Association and are charter members.
-Barry serves as a Director of the MBHA with major responsibility being interfacing with the Contest & Judging Committee of the Barberhop Harmony Society.
+Barry serves as a Director of the MBHA with major responsibility being interfacing with the Contest & Judging Committee of the Barbershop Harmony Society.